Skip to content

 Lucy

-You can also use range(...) to directly specify the number of iterations, such as:
+You can also use range(...) to directly specify the number of iterations, as follows:

 Python